tryolabs/solar-forecast-training/README.md

 # Train Model

 The configuration file `config.json` provides the training parameters for the final model that is deployed.
-More details on how to setup a configuration file, please refer to the [documentation of ml-garden](https://github.com/tryolabs/ml-garden/blob/main/documentation/user_guide.md).
+For more details on how to setup a configuration file, please refer to the [documentation of ml-garden](https://github.com/tryolabs/ml-garden/blob/main/documentation/user_guide.md).
 To train the model with the provided `config.json`, run the script

 ```
 python3 run_training.py